 The 20-minute rule when the urge arrives

-When the impulse to call friends or go out hits — don't act for 20 minutes.
-The urge is a wave, not a wall.
-It peaks within 5–10 minutes and then diminishes if you don't feed it.
-Do anything: take a bike ride, open your book, sit with your parents, drink water slowly.
-After 20 minutes, the urgency will have dropped enough for a clear decision.
-This one technique, practiced consistently, breaks the automatic call-go-drink chain.
+When the impulse to call friends hits — don't act for 20 minutes.
+Set a timer.
+Do anything else.
+The urge is a wave that peaks and passes within 15–20 minutes if you don't feed it.
+This one technique, practiced consistently, breaks the automatic call-go-drink chain without requiring willpower or confrontation with anyone.

-Gain: Agency over your evenings · Pattern interrupted · 20 min buys clarity
+Gives you: Agency over your evenings · Pattern interrupted · 20 minutes buys clarity

 ✓

-Pre-decide your 7:35 PM activity every evening before
+Pre-decide your 7:30 PM activity the night before

-The danger window destroys you because it's unstructured and the decision gets made when you're at your most vulnerable — tired, restless, and at your lowest willpower.
+The danger window destroys you because the decision gets made at your lowest willpower point — tired, restless, vulnerable.
 Remove the decision entirely.
-Every night before sleep, write in your notebook: "Tomorrow at 7:35 I will ___."
-Book, design project, call a friend, learn something.
-One committed activity.
-When 7:35 arrives, you're not deciding — you're executing.
-That's the difference between going out and staying home.
+Every night before sleep, write: "Tomorrow at 7:30 I will ___."
+When the time arrives, you execute — you don't decide.
+That is the entire difference between going out and staying home.

-Gain: Danger window filled · Decision made at high willpower · Pattern broken
+Gives you: Danger window filled · Decision made when willpower is full

 ✓